-"So even though a person in this age is not bound by the Mosaic Law, there are definite commandments of God that are in
+"So even though a person in this age is not bound by the Mosaic Law, there are definite commandments of God that are

-Christ loved is a new principle".
+as Christ loved is a new principle".

 To summarize my understanding of Epp, if tithing, taken only from the law,

 contributes to neither justification nor sanctification, then it has no benefit at all in the Christian life!
 It is only when

 the believer is released from the commanded obligations of the law (the exact ten percent) that the Holy Spirit is able to

 work effectively.
 If we love as Christ loved, and give as Christ gave, it should be totally unnecessary even to mention tithing.

 Tithing was based on God’s command to support the Levites for their service in exchange for property inheritance.
 Tithing

 was not based on any great loving example which the other tribes wanted to demonstrate to the Levites.
 In fact, history reveals

 that the Levitical priests were often despised.
 Tithes were never used as missionary funds to convert non-Israelites.

 The New Covenant "Law" of Christ

 "Law" in the New Testament does not always refer to

 study the Bible.
-For example, the "new" "Law of Love" is NOT the Mosaic Law
+For example, the "new" "Law of Love" is NOT the Mosaic Law of the Old Covenant!

-the Holy Spirit (Rom.
+(Rom.
 5:5; Heb.
 10:16), (2) and out flowing in the energy of the Spirit, (3) unforced and spontaneous, toward the objects

 of the divine love (2 Cor.
 5:14-20; 1 Thess.
 2:7-8), (4) the law of liberty (Jas.
 1:25; 2:12), (5) in contrast with the external

 law of Moses: a) Moses’ Law demands love (Lev.
 19:18; Deut.
 6:5; Luke 10:27); b) Christ’s ‘law’ "IS"

 love (Rom.
 5:5; 1 John 4:7, 19-20), c) and so takes the place of the external law by fulfilling it (Rom.
 13:10; Gal.
 5:14),

 d) the law written in the heart under the New Covenant (Heb.
 8:8)."

 category includes the doctrines and precepts of grace, addressed to the redeemed child of God in this age.
 It must be carefully

 noted that the Christian is not under law.
 (2) Grace has imparted to him all the merits that he could ever need (John 1:16;

 Rom.
 5:1; 8:1; Col. 2:9-10).
 (3) Being "in-lawed" to Christ (1 Cor.
 9:20-21) does not mean that the Christian is

 without law.
 (4) But it does mean, as one redeemed by grace, he has the duty, or rather the gracious privilege, of not doing

 what is displeasing to God and fully discharging that which is well-pleasing to him on the basis of manifestation as spontaneous

 gratitude for his salvation in grace".

 and "commanded" or an "expectation" at the same time.
 The New Covenant "law of love" is not

 comparable to the Old Covenant concept of law.

 Zodhiates’ Hebrew-Greek Key Study Bible

 Gospel, or gospel-method of justification is called (1) The ‘Law of Faith’ opposite the ‘Law of Moses’

 (Rom.
 3:27).
 (2) The ‘law of the spirit of life’ opposite the law, i.e., power, dominion of sin and death (Rom.

 8:2).
 (3) The ‘royal law’ (Jas.
-2:8) because (4) it is the law of Christ, our King, (5) ‘the
+2:8) because (4) it is the law of Christ, our King, (5) ‘the perfect law

-of sin opposite the Mosaic Law, which made nothing perfect (Heb.
+opposite the Mosaic Law, which made nothing perfect (Heb.
 7:19; 10:1)".

 a better law, or principle, has replaced the legalistic Mosaic Law--that is, LOVE!
 There are no "Thou shall nots,"

 but the out flowing, spontaneous, response of living FAITH.
 This is because the true believer is filled with, the Holy Spirit.

 Giving, like everything else in the believer’s life, is intended to be a purely faith response, and not of law!

 From Shadow Laws to Christ the Word

 Rom.
 3:21 But now the righteousness of God, without the law,

 Rom.
 3:22 Even the righteousness of God, which is by faith

 law states, "Your word I have hid in my heart, that I may not sin against you" (Ps.
-119:11),
+119:11), and "Your word

-Law, represented his standard of righteousness, that is, his standard of judgment.
+represented his standard of righteousness, that is, his standard of judgment.
 His Word best represented his perfect character

 and wisdom.
 That Word was most closely related to the Mosaic Law in all its commandments, statutes, and judgments.